BYU-TRG-Team/express-user-management/README.md

 ## Running PostgreSQL Migrations

 This library is built to work with PostgreSQL.
-To construct the schemas and tables, the migrations can be run as so once the module is installed in your application.
+Migrations can be run using the following commands once the package is installed.

 ### Migrate up
 ```